JayFiDev/MarkdownTouchbar/README.md

 # Markdown Touchbar

 Improve your markdown workflow on the MacBook Pro with this extension.
+It allows you to write your markdown files faster and easier.

 ## Features